apache/trafficserver/doc/admin/transparent-proxy/wccp-configuration.en.rst

 appear to be officially supported by Cisco.
 The primary benefits of WCCP are

--  If already have a router that supports WCCP inline you do not not have to change your network topology.
+-  If already have a router that supports WCCP inline you do not have to change your network topology.
 -  WCCP fails open so that if the Traffic Server machine fails, it is bypassed and users continue to have Internet access.